This lab aims to:

 data; one page is sufficient.
 You can print this from the lab, or better

 student's machine.
-Get them to log in to bob
+Get them to log in to bob's account

 packet trace used in your analysis and indicate what part of the packet